 The answer to this varies widely depending on where you are headed.
 South African safari lodges, more often than not, will have WiFi available as locations tend to be more accessible and less remote than in other southern and east African countries.
 However, wherever you are on safari, expect some unreliability with connections, as you will be quite removed from towns, cities or major hubs.

-Places you are least likely to have WiFi or any kind of internet or cell coverage, will be the Okavango Delta, Savuti, Chobe and South Luangwa wilderness areas (Botswana and Zambia).
+Places you are least likely to have WiFi or any kind of internet or cell phone coverage will be the Okavango Delta, Savuti, Chobe and South Luangwa wilderness areas (Botswana and Zambia).
 Kenya and Tanzania also tend to be hit-and-miss, especially out in the Masai Mara and Serengeti.

-Speed and reliability of internet connection also varies greatly depending on where you are going.
+Speed and reliability of internet connection vary greatly depending on where you are going.
 Kenya, as you’ll see, has Safaricom which offers bundles with a good 3G network – you can buy bundles when going on safari if it’s important for you to have a good connection.

 Don’t expect to get any good coverage while actively out in the bush, going on game drives.
 But this is where you should really be focusing on “getting away” and enjoying your surroundings and magnificent wildlife!

 In South Africa, 4-5 star lodges in Kruger, Kapama, Madikwe, Sanbona, Shamwari, Pilanesberg and most elsewhere will offer WiFi in rooms of communal lodge areas, either complimentary or for a small charge.
 Read on for specifics on each country.

-Kruger’s high-end lodges will mostly offer a fair to good WiFi connection, which will allow you to do most things online, barring heavy streaming.
-More basic camps should at least have EDGE, GPRS or 3G hot spots, which will let you do some basic stuff – emailing, checking online banking etc.
+Kruger’s high-end lodges will mostly offer a fairly good WiFi connection, which will allow you to do most things online, barring heavy streaming.
+More basic camps should at least have EDGE, GPRS or 3G hotspots, which will let you do some basic stuff – emailing, checking online banking etc.

 Basic bush camps will not have any WiFi or cell network coverage.

 Madikwe, Pilanesberg, Kapama, Sabi Sand, Timbavati, Shamwari and Sanbona each offer WiFi or some kind of internet connectivity at their main lodges.
 Again, don’t expect lightning-fast speed or reliable connections are you are, ultimately, in the bush.